Lightning-AI/pytorch-lightning/docs/source/callbacks.rst

 =========

 Lightning has a callback system to execute arbitrary code.
-Callbacks should capture NON-ESSENTIAL logic that is NOT required for your LightningModule to run.
+Callbacks should capture NON-ESSENTIAL logic that is NOT required for your :class:`~pytorch_lightning.core.LightningModule` to run.

 An overall Lightning system should have: